 - Have a weight rigidly attached to a multi-pointed hook, or suspended from a multi-point hook.

-- Fish on a river, stream or drowned river mouth (See Note 3, Great Lakes Trout & Salmon Regulations) using a weight suspended below any hook unless the hook is on a dropper line (a leader) that is at least 3″ long.
+- Fish on a river, stream or drowned river mouth (note 3, Great Lakes Trout & Salmon Fishing Regulations) using a weight suspended below any hook unless the hook is on a dropper line (a leader) that is at least 3″ long.

 - Deposit litter, fish, offal or any foreign matter in any waters of the state or any lands, private or public.